drbean/curriculum/pages/homepage/markdown/JournalFour.md

 Then what happened?
 This was after listening to their own tapes in areas or before?

-I don't know if this was --after-- next or near the end, but I felt the need for another quiz.
+I don't know if this was ~~after~~ next or near the end, but I felt the need for another quiz.
 This was improvised.
 The week before I hadn't done any quiz.
 Getting them to record again rather than working on a quiz was probably the reason for this.
-I want--ed-- to continue with quizzes.
+I want~~ed~~ to continue with quizzes.
 I'm grading each week and posting continuing grade situation on the wall.

 The quiz: